mklopotek/Exercises_Git/README.md

 #myapp
 ------------------------
-##This is my test file to learn how to code
+##This is my test file to learn how to code and how to use a git
 ------------------------

 Now i try to learn the markdown: